phpmyadmin/phpmyadmin/docs/config.rst

 .. warning::

-    Don't use the controluser 'pma' if it does not yet exist and don't use 'pmapass' as password.
+    Don't define the controluser 'pma' if it does not yet exist and you should select your own more secure password instead of 'pmapass'.

 .. _example-signon: